superfly/docs/networking/dynamic-request-routing.html.md

 fly-replay: region=sjc;state=captured_write
 ```

-Fields can be stacked; for instance, to send the request on to an instance of the app "app-in-same-org" in the sjc region:
+Fields can be stacked; for instance, to send the request on to an Machine in the app "app-in-same-org" in the sjc region:

 ```
 fly-replay: region=sjc;app=app-in-same-org